rubimpassos/infoCrawler/README.md

 ===============================================

-InfoCrawler is a proposal of solution to the infoGlobo back-end challenge at https://github.com/Infoglobo/desafio-back-end High tested and extendable, easy to use in any project
+InfoCrawler is a proposal of solution to the infoGlobo back-end challenge at https://github.com/Infoglobo/desafio-back-end Fully tested and extendable, easy to use in any project

 Requeriments
 ----------------------